Worm Gearing

 The calculation is used for geometrical and strength designs and worm gearing check.
 The program solves the following tasks.

-3. Design for safety coefficients entered.
+3. Design for specified safety coefficients.

 4. Calculation of a table of proper solutions.

-6. Calculation of strength parameters, safety check.
+6. Calculation of strength parameters, safety coefficients (SW, SH, Sδ, SF).

-8. Auxiliary calculations (heating, shaft design).
+7. Auxiliary calculations (heating, shaft design etc.).

 The calculations use procedures, algorithms and data from standards ANSI, ISO, DIN, BS and specialized literature.